openuniverseorg/openuniverse/README.md

 You can also check the list of contributors who are participating in this project using the insights section [[↗]](https://github.com/openuniverseorg/openuniverse/pulse).

 ## License
-You may read the LICENSE file to understand the license rights and limitations (GPL 3.0) [[↗]](https://github.com/openuniverseorg/openuniverse/blob/master/LICENSE.md).
+Read the LICENSE to understand the rights and limitations of our software (GPL 3.0) [[↗]](https://github.com/openuniverseorg/openuniverse/blob/master/LICENSE.md).